shaunwang1350/MyersBriggsMLProject/README.md

 * Google Slides Research + Production

 **Shaun Wang:**
+* Set up AWS RDS
 * Deployed Random Forest Model
 * Deployed SVC Model
 * Began production of front-end HTML/CSS
 * Managed Github branches
+* Google Slides Research + Production

+## Presentation:
+* The PowerPoint contains a more detailed discussion of the project, data analysis, modeling and discussion.
+* This file can be accessed from [here]()